Microchip-MPLAB-Harmony/reference_apps/apps/pic32cx_sg61_cult/pic32cx_sg61_getting_started/readme.md

 -----
 ## Description

 > This application demonstrates an LED1 toggle on timeout basis and print the LED toggling rate on the serial terminal.
-The periodicity of the timeout will change from 500 milliseconds to one second, two seconds, four seconds and back to 500 milliseconds every time you press the switch SW1 on the PIC32CX SG61 Curiosity Ultra Evaluation Board.
+The periodicity of the timeout will change from 500 milliseconds to one second, two seconds, four seconds and back to 500 milliseconds every time you press the switch SW 1 on the PIC32CX SG61 Curiosity Ultra Evaluation Board.

 > The demo application has additional functionality to print the current room temperature periodically using on board temperature sensor.